-The Badger Prairie Needs Network (BPNN) is an all-volunteer 501c3 nonprofit organization dedicated to fighting poverty and ending hunger locally.
-In our 31st year of continuous operation, BPNN operates a food pantry that serves the 53593 zip code as well as households in the Verona Area School District; and 3) households in the attendance area of Madison's Cesar Chavez Elementary School.
-We offer a free community meal on most Saturdays (open to everyone), nutrition education classes in our commercial-grade kitchen, a community garden, and free legal advocacy focused on ending homelessness and leveling the playing field for people with limited financial means.
+The Badger Prairie Needs Network (BPNN) is an all-volunteer 501(c)(3) nonprofit organization dedicated to fighting poverty and ending hunger locally.
+In our 32nd year of continuous operation, BPNN operates a food pantry that serves the 53593 zip code as well as households in the Verona Area School District; and 3) households in the attendance area of Madison's Cesar Chavez Elementary School.
+We offer a free community meal on 1st and 3rd Saturdays each month, nutrition education & culinary arts classes in our commercial-grade kitchen, a community garden, and free legal advocacy focused on ending homelessness and leveling the playing field for people with limited financial means.
 Our activities are guided by a board of directors, executive director, and program coordinators who are all volunteers.

 In August 2015, we moved to a larger, more accessible facility owned by Dane County at the Badger Prairie Health Care complex on the far east side of Verona.
 (Tour BPNN part 1) With more space, we are able to provide an office for a Dane County Joining Forces for Families social worker and classroom space for the high school's 18-21 year old transition program (See video).
 Additional meeting rooms are available for occasional use by other groups and organizations focused on social justice issues.